 Aims of the program

-The program aims to increase access to quality aged care services for people:
+The program aims to maintain or increase access to quality aged care services in thin market settings for people:

 - living in regional, rural, and remote areas